Gardens of Copenhagen and Zealand 2018

 - Four nights' accommodation on a bed and breakfast basis: two nights at a 4* hotel in central Copenhagen, plus welcome drink on arrival; two nights at Hotel Frederiksminde Præstø or similar

-- Four dinners; four lunches
+- Four dinners; five lunches

 - Guided tour of the gardens at Fredensborg Palace